tum-gis/3dcitydb-docker-postgis/README.md

 sudo sh -c 'gunzip -c 3dcitydb.tar.gz | docker image load'
 ```

-After the import has completed, you are ready to run (=create a container) from the image.
+After the import has completed, you are ready to run from the image.

 <a name="how-to-run-the-3dcitydb-docker-image"></a>
 ## How to run the 3DCityDB Docker image